mjastad/uptick/README.md

 **NOTE:** Using *git clone* is the proper way to download the database instances...

-Create diretory */uptick/database/mysql*, and copy the the *uptick.database.sql* file to the new diretory.
+Create diretory */uptick/database/mysql*,  and copy the *uptick.database.sql* file to the new directory.
 ```
 $ mkdir /uptick/database/mysql
 $ cd /uptick/database/mysql        <------ copy uptick.database.sql to this directory